-Magnesium oil can be incredibly important for your health, as it can strengthen the bones and teeth, boost muscle growth, protect the skin, aid sleep, lower blood pressure, manage diabetic symptoms, lessen the discomfort of menstruation, soothe headaches and eliminate pain, among others.
-This mineral oil does come with certain side effects, such as diarrhea and loose bowels, rashes, irritation, burning sensations on the skin, irregular heartbeat, low blood pressure and cognitive impairment, as well as potential interactions with medications and complications for people with certain medical conditions.
+Magnesium oil can be incredibly important for your health, as it can strengthen the bones and teeth, boost muscle growth, protect the skin, aid sleep, and lower blood pressure.
+It can also manage diabetic symptoms, lessen the discomfort of menstruation, soothe headaches, and eliminate pain, among others.

 What is in Magnesium Oil?

 Despite being called magnesium oil, it is actually not a traditional oil, but rather a mixture of magnesium chloride flakes and water.
 This solid form of concentrated magnesium is readily available for you to make your own magnesium oil at home, or it can be purchased in a prepared form.
-This oil is most commonly used for topical purposes, as this way you can increase magnesium levels in the body, even more so than consuming magnesium-rich foods.
+Magnesium oil and magnesium gel are most commonly used for topical purposes, as this way you can increase magnesium levels in the body, even more so than consuming magnesium-rich foods.

 Magnesium Oil Benefits

-Bones and Teeth: Magnesium is a key part of bone health, but tests for magnesium deficiency often show up negative, as the body will leech magnesium from the bones to maintain other important functions.
-Therefore, to ensure the proper bone health and prevent osteoporosis, as well as oral degradation, using magnesium oil is a wise choice.
+Magnesium is a key part of bone health, but tests for magnesium deficiency often show up negative, as the body will leach magnesium from the bones to maintain other important functions.
+Therefore, to ensure the proper bone health and prevent osteoporosis, as well as oral degradation, using magnesium gel or oil is a wise choice.

-Skin Health: When topically applying magnesium oil to the skin, you can reduce the oiliness of the skin, which can help protect against acne and breakouts.
+When topically applying magnesium gel or oil to the skin, you can reduce the oiliness of the skin, which can help protect against acne and breakouts.
 Magnesium also displays anti-inflammatory and immune-stimulating properties to keep the skin free of irritation, such as eczema and psoriasis.

-Headaches: Generally strong against pain, magnesium oil has been directly linked to migraine pain and headaches, due to its ability to lower blood pressure.
-Studies have shown magnesium supplementation with a decrease in migraine frequency and severity.
+Generally strong against pain, magnesium gel and oil have been directly linked to migraine pain and headaches, due to its ability to lower blood pressure.
+Magnesium supplements are linked to a decrease in migraine frequency and severity.

-Sports Medicine: A very common use of magnesium oil is in sports medicine, as it has been associated with the reduction of muscle pain, less inflammation, and increased regeneration speed of cells and tissues.
-For injured athletes, magnesium supplementation and topical use of this oil are becoming more and more popular.
+A very common use of magnesium oil is in sports medicine, as it has been associated with the reduction of muscle pain, less inflammation, and increased regeneration speed of cells and tissues.
+For injured athletes, magnesium supplementation and topical use of magnesium oil and magnesium gel are becoming more and more popular.

-Massage: This oil is very effective in massage, as it not only stops muscle cramping and aches but also speeds up detoxification and promotes growth and repair in those sore areas.
+Magnesium oil and magnesium gel are very effective in massage, as it not only stops muscle cramping and aches but also speeds up detoxification and promotes growth and repair in those sore areas.
 The soothing nature of magnesium oil also provides a warm, comforting sense of relaxation where you’re being massaged.

 Magnesium Oil Side Effects

-- Stomach Upset and Diarrhea – One of the well-known side effects of excess magnesium is diarrhea and loose bowels, as magnesium oil can function as a laxative and stimulate the digestive tract.
-When applied on the skin, this is less likely to occur, but when taken orally, magnesium oil can cause diarrhea, cramping, nausea, vomiting, bloating and an overall upset stomach.
+- Stomach upset and diarrhea: One of the well-known side effects of excess magnesium is diarrhea and loose bowels, as magnesium oil can function as a laxative and stimulate the digestive tract.
+When applied to the skin, this is less likely to occur, but when taken orally, magnesium oil can cause diarrhea, cramping, nausea, vomiting, bloating and an overall upset stomach.

-- Heart Issues – When excessive magnesium oil is introduced to the body at once, some people have reported heart palpitations, irregular heartbeat, and abnormally low blood pressure.
+- Heart issues: When excessive magnesium oil is introduced into the body at once, some people have reported heart palpitations, irregular heartbeat, and abnormally low blood pressure.
 Before you use magnesium oil, speak with your doctor about any potential side effects, particularly if you already have cardiovascular problems.